kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

     }
 ```

-## Understanding balance results
+## Understanding Balance Results

 Note that when the app transfers 5 KIN to another account, the balance in the account decreases by 5.01 KIN.
 The addition 0.01 KIN is the fee charged by the blockchain for executing the transaction.

 Blockchain charges are demoninated in Fee, where 1 KIN = 10E5 FEE.

-Not all blockchain transactions are charged Fee.
-Some apps (identified by `appID`) can be placed on a Whitelist, allowing users to execute transactions without being charged.
+Not all blockchain transactions are charged a fee.
+Some apps (identified by `appID`) can be placed on a whitelist, allowing users to execute transactions without being charged.
 Whitelisting requires a live app server and is beyond the scope of this Hello World client overview.

-For more information on Whitelisting transactions see [transferring Kin to another account using whitelist service](../documentation/android-sdk.md/#transferring-kin-to-another-account-using-whitelist-service).
+For more information on whitelisting transactions, see [transferring Kin to another account using whitelist service](../documentation/android-sdk.md/#transferring-kin-to-another-account-using-whitelist-service).

-## Executing a transaction
+## Executing a Transaction

 Every transaction added to the Kin Blockchain includes a unique identification that is the hash of the transaction payload.

 Notice how the `transferKin` function builds the transaction request locally, records the transaction ID, then sends the transaction to the Horizon server for execution.

 Knowing the transaction ID in advance of sending the request is important for exception handling.
 For example, it is possible to experience a network outage after a request is successfully sent but before any callback is received.
-When network access is restored you can query the blockchain for the status of the transaction in question to determine next steps.
+When network access is restored, you can query the blockchain for the status of the transaction in question to determine next steps.

-In this function we use two methods of the Kin SDK:
+In this function, we use two methods of the Kin SDK:

-- `buildTransaction` builds the transaction locally and expects 4 parameters, the recipient's public address, the amount of Kin to transfer, the fee and a memo
+- `buildTransaction` builds the transaction locally and expects 4 parameters: the recipient's public address, the amount of Kin to transfer, the fee and a memo
 - `sendTransaction` only expects the `transaction` object returned by buildTransaction.

 The `memo` field allows developers to add a note to any transaction and accepts up to 21 characters.
 The `appID` is automatically added to all transactions in the memo field.